alvincjin/Niagara/README.md

 * Storage Systems: Cassandra

-* Frameworks: Spray, Spark, Akka
+* Frameworks: Akka-Http, Spark SQL, CQL

 ## Dataset used in the project: